code-saturne/code_saturne/docs/doxygen/developer_guide/further_reading.md

 - Array syntax may be used with pointers.
 - Pointer "arithmetic" is based on the pointer's type (unless `void`).
 - A single (but important) difference between pointers and arrays:
-  - An array decaration implies local memory allocation, a pointer does not.
+  - An array declaration implies local memory allocation, a pointer does not.
   - This is reflected by the different behavior of the `sizeof`
 - In addition to the following example, check the tutorial at: https://boredzo.org/pointers/